MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 The planning system deals with the entire supply-demand pattern of an item through all levels of the BOM hierarchy along the time line, whereas Dynamic Order Tracking only addresses the situation of the order that activated it.
 When balancing demand and supply, the planning system creates links in a user-activated batch mode, whereas Dynamic Order Tracking creates the links automatically and on the fly, whenever the user enters a demand or a supply in application, such as a sales order or purchase order.

 Dynamic Order Tracking establishes links between demand and supply when data is entered, on a first-come/first-served basis.
 This may lead to some disorder in priorities.
-For example, a sales order entered first, with a due date next month, may be linked to the supply in stock, while the next sales order due tomorrow may cause an action message to create a new purchase order to cover it, as illustrated below.
+For example, a sales order entered first, with a due date next month, may be linked to the supply in inventory, while the next sales order due tomorrow may cause an action message to create a new purchase order to cover it, as illustrated below.

 ![Example of order tracking in supply planning 1.](media/NAV_APP_supply_planning_1_dynamic_order_tracking_graph.png "Example of order tracking in supply planning 1")